victorlaiyeeteng/tp/docs/UserGuide.md

 - Invalid command: `Invalid command.` + help message with list of all commands

+- Missing or invalid arguments: `Invalid command.
+  edit-plan: Edits the details of the plan identified by the index number used in the displayed plan list.
+Existing values will be overwritten by the input values.
+  Parameters: INDEX (must be a positive integer) [n/NAME] [d/DATE_TIME] [f/FRIEND_NAME]
+  Example: edit-plan 1 d/2023-10-20-09:00 f/John Doe`
-- Invalid index is given: `The plan index provided is invalid`
+    - FriendBook saves you the headache of counting your number of plans, hence if the index given is greater than your number of plans, this error will be shown: `The plan index provided is bigger than your number of plans.`

 - No optional arguments provided: `At least one field to edit must be provided.`